anyForecast/anyforecast/README.rst

     issue very well: https://stackoverflow.com/questions/3796927/how-do-i-git-clone-a-repo-including-its-submodules

-After Docker the building process is finished, start an interactive bash session using the ``forecast_api`` container,
+After the building process is finished, start an interactive bash session using the forecast_api container,

 .. code-block:: sh

     $ docker exec -it forecast_api bash

-Inside the containers interactive session, navigate to the ``forecast_api`` directory and start the FastAPI server.
+Inside the containers interactive session, navigate to the `forecast_api` directory and start the FastAPI server.
 After the server is up, you can visit the API docs located at localhost:80/docs using any browser.